Shree Ganeshay Namah

 It is a simple question asked to get some answer.

 There are 2 types of questions.
 They are WH -questions beginning with WH words like who,which ,what, when where, how , whose, whom

 e.g.what are you playing?

-and second type is yes- no type or verbal questions they begin with helping verbs like am,is, are, was ,were, will, shall, do, does, did, have, has, had,can, could, may, might, must, should,etc
+and the second type is yes- no type or verbal questions that begin with helping verbs like am,is, are, was ,were, will, shall, do, does, did, have, has, had,can, could, may, might, must, should,etc

 e.g. Are you playing football?

 3) Exclamatory sentence

 Sentences showing strong feelings of exclamation or surprise are called as exclamatory sentences.
 Mostly they begin with what and how, in the end, there is an exclamatory mark(!)